PeteNV/24AS2055/README.md

 # Description
 Welcome to 24AS2055.
-This repository is the property of the "Bermuda Triangle".

 # Project Name
 Experimenting on the Accuracy of an Image Recognition System if is in a Camera, using Line-Bot Application and Python.